alifdarm/alifdarm/README.md

 # Hi there 👋, I'm Alif
 ### About
-I am a Fresh Graduate of Mathematics Student at Institut Teknologi Bandung.
-Currently, I am pursuing at Back End Developer at [Telkom Indonesia](https://www.telkom.co.id/) and also side hustling at [PT Mahadata Citra Nusantara](https://kuisioner.com/) as Full Stack Developer.
-Requests for project dev collaboration is very welcome.
-Please don't hesitate to reach me out.
+I am passionate about developing digital products at Small Medium Enterprise (SME) scale to Enterprise.
+Currently, I am pursuing a Back End Developer at [Telkom Indonesia](https://www.telkom.co.id/) and also side hustling at [PT Mahadata Citra Nusantara](https://kuisioner.com/) as Full Stack Developer.
+I want you to know that requests for project dev collaboration are very welcome.
+Please don't hesitate to reach out.
 Thanks!

 ### Programming Languages
 <p>